-Nursing Homes Can Be Understaffed Due to Management Decisions Regarding Profitability
+Nursing Homes in Philadelphia Can Be Understaffed Due to Management Decisions Regarding Profitability

 Many times the root cause of nursing home abuse does not rest with the individual medical professionals but with the directors and managers who set facility staffing levels.
 An understaffed nursing home with overworked and overburdened employees is significantly more likely to have cases of nursing home abuse.
 Some of the most frequent signs of an understaffed home are frequent urinary tract infections in patients due to inadequate care.
 Other signs of an understaffed nursing home where patient neglect may occur include pressure ulcers (bed sores) and frequent respiratory infections.

 What Other Types of Abuse Can Occur in Assisted Living Facilities?

 Unfortunately, injuries caused by neglect due to understaffing are far from the only type of abuse that occurs in nursing homes and elderly care facilities.
 In some cases, nurses and other staff members may be abusive and violent to patients.
 In other cases, sexual abuse may occur at the facility.
 In still other cases, staff members may make errors regarding medication.
 They may fail to provide prescribed drugs, provide the wrong dosage, or provide the wrong prescription.
 In other cases, staff members may even over-sedate patients to make their own jobs easier.